At a Loss

 I put my inability to converse down to fatigue; I had been feeling tired most of the week, after all.
 Work had indeed been long and arduous as of late.

-In somewhat of a daze, I looked over at my lovely Lucy as she prepared the carrot.
+While I sat in a daze, I looked over at my lovely Lucy as she prepared the carrot.

 “I thought you’d cooked everything earlier today?”